 The Art and Craft of Photography

 As a trained, certified instructor I began teaching information technology at the community college level in 1985.
 I also have a deep background in instructional design and content development gained from my doctoral education in Instructional Science and Technology and my hands-on experience as a subject matter expert in the Microsoft Corporation courseware development division.
-These skills have allowed me to create and deliver effective skills-based photographic arts workshops, though I am not teaching at this time.
+These skills have allowed me to create and deliver effective skills-based photographic arts workshops.

 From former President, Eastside Camera Club